iCliniq Logo

 Welcome to icliniq.com.

-It is not dangerous but a serious problem.
-Normal level of hemoglobin for woman is 12 - 16 g/dL.
-As your mother's hemoglobin level is 5, it is a very low value and an alarming sign for blood transfusion.
-Low hemoglobin can lead to general fatigue, weakness, pale skin, shortness of breath, cardiac failure and dizziness.
-Low hemoglobin can be caused by various conditions including:
+It is not dangerous, but it is a serious problem.
+The normal level of hemoglobin for a woman is 12 to 16 g/dL.
+As your mother's hemoglobin level is 5 g/dL, it is a very low value and an alarming sign for blood transfusion.
+Low hemoglobin can lead to general fatigue, weakness, pale skin, shortness of breath, cardiac failure, and dizziness.

 1. Blood loss and hemolysis (breakdown of RBC - red blood cells).

-2. Lack of nutrients like iron, folic acid and vitamin B12.
+2. Lack of nutrients like iron, folic acid, and vitamin B12.

-Normal iron level is 40 - 155 µg/dL.
-In your mother's case it is 7, which is low and she may be suffering from iron deficiency anemia.
-I would suggest you to consult a physician and get her examined and investigated.
-Some very basic tests include complete blood count, serum iron, serum ferritin, vitamin B12, folic acid, erythrocyte sedimentation rate, reticulocytes, urea, creatinine, urinalysis and a thorough medical history.
+Normal iron level is 40 to 155 µg/dL.
+In your mother's case, it is 7, which is low, and she may be suffering from iron deficiency anemia.
+I would suggest you consult a physician and get her examined and investigated.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!